-As discussed in Note 3, we are party to a license agreement with Presage under which we may be required to make future payments upon the achievement of certain development, regulatory and commercial milestones, as well as potential future royalties based upon net sales.
-As of September 30, 2021, we had not accrued any amounts for potential future payments.
+As discussed in Note 4, we are party to a license agreement with Presage under which we may be required to make future payments upon the achievement of certain development, regulatory and commercial milestones, as well as potential future royalties based upon net sales.
+As of September 30, 2022, we had not accrued any amounts for potential future payments as achievement of the milestones had not been met.